sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 In addition to being picketed day-of by anti-Vietnam protestors ([The Catholic Transcript, 29 July 1966])(https://thecatholicnewsarchive.org/?a=d&d=CTR19660729-01.2.47&srpos=59), Luci and Patrick had faced months of public debate regarding her conversion.

-Luci had wanted to convert well before adulthood. ([National Catholic Reporter, 7 July 1965])(https://thecatholicnewsarchive.org/?a=d&d=ncr19650707-01.2.6&srpos=16).
+Luci had wanted to convert well before adulthood. [(National Catholic Reporter, 7 July 1965)](https://thecatholicnewsarchive.org/?a=d&d=ncr19650707-01.2.6&srpos=16).
 The point of contention, however, was that she requested and was granted a conditional Baptism - the implications of which did not thrill Episcopalian leaders.
 Archbishop James Pike of the Episcopal Church, no stranger to controversy himself, called the baptism a "sacrilege":

 > According to Episcopalian Bishop Pike, the re-baptism of Luci Johnson when she became a Roman Catholic was a sacrilege.
 Despite the phrasing of his nationally reported sermon, which no doubt offended many Roman Catholics, we ought to thank him for calling attention to an ecumenical problem of real importance.
 Perhaps we have here just the prodding necessary finally to put an end to our custom of indiscriminately re-baptizing converts from the Protestant Churches...The custom of re-baptizing such candidates is well entrenched.
 It’s just plain "always been done."
 That custom in itself is the real culprit in the Johnson affair, and in a hundred thousand or so less publicized others every year in this country.
 Outside of lassitude, the custom has little enough to commend it.
 It’s disrespectful to baptism itself; it s against the long-standing and quite explicit law of the Church; and it stands in open opposition to the growing ecumenical spirit of our own day.
-Why then does it so extensively endure? ([National Catholic Reporter, 14 July 1965])(https://thecatholicnewsarchive.org/?a=d&d=ncr19650714-01.2.50&srpos=24)
+Why then does it so extensively endure? [(National Catholic Reporter, 14 July 1965)](https://thecatholicnewsarchive.org/?a=d&d=ncr19650714-01.2.50&srpos=24)

 # Highlights of the wedding ceremonies